-- a. clear guidelines are provided to State officials, including police officers, applying such powers in respect of: - i. the prohibition against the excessive use of force, and relevant international law and standards including the UN Basic Principles on the Use of Force and Firearms by Law Enforcement Officials; - ii. reasons for the application of such powers; - iii. the public health imperative for non-coercive measures; - iv. all applicable human rights standards and the imperative to avoid disproportionate burdens to marginalized, disadvantaged and disproportionately impacted individuals and groups. - b. mechanisms are in place for mitigating instances of abuse by officials, including police officers, applying such powers; and - c. effective remedies and reparations for rights violations by officials, including police officers, implementing such power, are easily available and accessible. - The enforcement of public health measures through the use of criminal sanctions should be avoided to the extent possible.
+- 19.3 The enforcement of public health measures through the use of police powers should be avoided to the extent possible.
+Police powers may only be used as a measure of last resort, and should only be resorted to when strictly necessary to achieve a legitimate and specific public health purpose and where less restrictive means would be ineffective in achieving this public health purpose.
+If police powers are used, States should ensure that: - a. clear guidelines are provided to State officials, including police officers, applying such powers with respect to: - i. the prohibition against the excessive use of force, and relevant international law and human rights standards, including the UN Basic Principles on the Use of Force and Firearms by Law Enforcement Officials; - ii. the reasons for the application of such powers; - iii. the public health imperative for non-coercive measures; - iv. the imperative to avoid disproportionate burdens to marginalized, disadvantaged and disproportionately impacted individuals and groups. - b. mechanisms are in place for mitigating instances of abuse by officials, including police officers, applying such powers; and - c. effective remedies and reparation for rights violations by officials, including police officers, implementing such power, are easily available and accessible. - 19.4 The enforcement of public health measures through the use of criminal sanctions should be avoided to the extent possible.
 Criminal sanctions may only be used as a measure of last resort, and should only be resorted to when strictly necessary to achieve a legitimate and specific public health purpose and where less restrictive means would be ineffective in achieving this public health purpose.
-If a criminal sanction is implemented, States must: - a. refrain from applying the sanction in a disproportionate, discriminatory or excessive manner, avoiding in particular their harmful effects on marginalized, disadvantaged and disproportionately impacted individuals or groups; - b. ensure that the sanctions is implemented only following full adherence to the rights pertaining to a fair trial from a competent, independent and impartial tribunal established by law, meeting all the guarantees of fair trial recognized under international law; and - c. take effective measures to protect the health and safety of all persons deprived of their liberty as a result of the sanction, including through the guarantee of access to health goods, facilities, services and technologies, and where detention elevates the threat to public health, through the establishment of non-custodial alternatives to detention.
+If a criminal sanction is implemented, States must: - a. refrain from applying the sanction in a disproportionate, discriminatory or excessive manner, avoiding in particular their harmful effects on marginalized, disadvantaged and disproportionately impacted individuals or groups; - b. ensure that the sanction is implemented only following full adherence to the rights pertaining to a fair trial from a competent, independent and impartial tribunal established by law, meeting all the guarantees of fair trial recognized under international law; and - c. take effective measures to protect the health and safety of all persons deprived of their liberty as a result of the sanction, including through the guarantee of access to health goods, facilities, services and technologies, and where detention elevates the threat to public health, through the establishment of non-custodial alternatives to detention.